Skip to Main Content

 Academic Grievance Committee

-There shall be an academic grievance committee(appointed by the Provost which shall be composed of an equal number of faculty and students.
+There shall be an academic grievance committee(appointed by the Chancellor which shall be composed of an equal number of faculty and students.
 Academic Grievance Committee hearings will usually not be available during the last two weeks of each semester nor during the summer.
 During these periods, a hearing before a designated campus administrator may be conducted or grievances may be deferred until such time as a committee hearing is available.

 1. Composition of the Academic Grievance Committee

-Within ten ( 10) calendar days from the receipt of the committee’s findings, decision as to cause and recommendations as to remedy, the Provost shall notify, by certified mail with return receipt requested, both the student and the faculty member of his/her final decision regarding any remedy to be undertaken.
+Within ten ( 10) calendar days from the receipt of the committee’s findings, decision as to cause and recommendations as to remedy, the Chancellor shall notify, by certified mail with return receipt requested, both the student and the faculty member of his/her final decision regarding any remedy to be undertaken.

 4. Records of the Academic Grievance Committee